zeux/zeux.github.io/_posts/2015-07-23-approximating-slerp.md

 ## Evaluating approximation error

 All of the approximations we computed above were using least-squares error metric in terms of $K$.
-However, $K$ is not really meaningful since this is just a step to computing $t$.
+However, $K$ is not really meaningful since this is just an intermediate value necessary to compute $t$.
 We can compute the error in $t$ but the ultimate metric that we care about is the interpolation result - how much does the resulting quaternion deviate from the one obtained using $slerp$?

 Without a loss of generality we can assume that the input quaternions were $q\_1=(0,0,0,1)$ and $q\_2=(\sqrt{1-d\^2},0,0,d)$.
 The scalar component of the result of $nlerp$ is thus: